 - Subscribe to RSS

-Chuck DeVore is Vice President for Policy at the Texas Public Policy Foundation.
-He served in the California State Assembly from 2004 to 2010, was an aerospace executive, worked as a Reagan White House appointee in the Pentagon, and is a lieutenant colonel in the U.S. Army (retired) Reserve.
+Chuck DeVore is a vice president at the Texas Public Policy Foundation.
+He served in the California State Assembly from 2004 to 2010, was an aerospace executive, worked as a Reagan White House appointee in the Pentagon, and is a lieutenant colonel in the U.S. Army Retired Reserve.

 The cost of living varies greatly from state-to-state,influenced by government policies such as taxes, labor law, restrictions on development, and regulations.